Story by: Kim Huston on December 5, 2019

 When people think of seizures, they often think of one particular type: the generalized tonic-clonic seizure, also called the grand mal seizure.
 However, there are several types of seizures that a person could experience.

-Connect with the Norton Children’s Hospital Neurology team.
+Connect with the Norton Children’s Neuroscience Institute neurology team.

 Norton Children’s New Onset Seizure Clinic is the leading provider of seizure evaluation in Louisville, Kentucky, and Southern Indiana.
 We work with children and families to discover what type of seizure may have occurred, what may have caused the seizure, and risk factors for additional seizures in the future.
 If needed, our team builds a customized treatment plan that can help minimize side effects so your child can live as seizure-free as possible.
 Our board-certified and fellowship-trained team of neurologists and neurosurgeons use state-of-the-art diagnostic tools to pinpoint your child’s diagnosis.

 Norton Children’s Hospital Comprehensive Epilepsy Center has held the highest rating available from the National Association of Epilepsy Centers since 2013.